Description

 - The bladeless design is both modern and safe.

-- Auto-dimming controls are perfect for nighttime use.
+- Auto dimming controls suit nighttime use.

 - Lightweight and portable with a convenient handle.